devtron-labs/devtron/docs/reference/glossary.md

 ### Job

-A Kubernetes object used to create one or more pods to complete a specific task or job and then terminate.
+In Devtron, there is a job that is very similar to Kubernetes job.
+A Kubernetes job is an object used to create one or more pods to complete a specific task or job and then terminate.

-In Devtron, you can view a list of jobs by going to Resource Browser → (choose a cluster) → Workloads → Job.
-[Read More...](https://docs.devtron.ai/usage/applications/creating-application/deployment-template/job-and-cronjob#1.-job)
+If you are a super-admin in Devtron, you can view Jobs in the sidebar.

 ### Load Balancer